kedro-org/kedro/docs/source/02_get_started/05_example_project.md

 ## Create the example project

 You must first [create a project](./04_new_project.md).
-Feel free to name your project as you like, but here we will assume the project's repository name is `getting-started`.
+Feel free to name your project as you like, but here we will assume the project's repository name is `get-started`.

 > Be sure to enter `Y` at the final prompt, so your new project is pre-populated with the Iris dataset example.